r-grandorder/tri-hermes/en/pages/Interludes/Suzuka Gozen.md

 **Suzuka Gozen**
 Haha!
 It's not every day you get to go on a walk with two cute high schoolers hanging all over you.
-Isn't Fujimaru like the luckiest {♂ guy /♀️ girl} out there?
+Isn't Fujimaru like the luckiest [♂ guy /♀️ girl] out there?

 **Mash**